What guides our standard

 Forced labour and child labour

-Nationwide is committed to its role in helping eliminate this practice and we will never knowingly engage in any form of forced or compulsory labour, or child labour.
+Nationwide is committed to its role in helping eliminate forced and child labour and we will never knowingly engage in any form of forced or compulsory labour, or child labour.
 We strictly adhere to UK employment regulation and conduct additional due diligence checks through our recruitment process.

 Discrimination and equal pay

 It is our policy to build an inclusive culture through the provision of equal access to training, career development and promotion opportunities.
-This is available to all colleagues regardless of their ethnicity, faith and belief, sexual orientation, marital status, age, physical or mental disability, or socio-economic background.
+This is available to all colleagues regardless of their race, faith and belief, sex, gender reassignment, sexual orientation, pregnancy or maternity, civil partnership or marital status, age, physical or mental disability, or socio-economic background.
 Our discrimination policy statement expresses our intolerance for discrimination and commitment to providing equal opportunities.

 We remain committed to building a supportive and inclusive environment for our workforce.
-And have a Mutual Good Commitment for the composition of our Society to reflect the diversity of the communities we serve.
-By promoting and measuring the diversity of our workforce, we are further reducing the opportunity for discrimination to emerge.
+Our Mutual Good Commitment to better reflect the diversity of the communities we serve further supports our ambitions and reduces the opportunity for discrimination to emerge.

 Ensuring equal pay for work of equal value is a fundamental right.
 We are committed to building an inclusive working environment, where everyone is valued, rewarded fairly, and supported to reach their full potential.
-In addition to ensuring all our colleagues receive, at the very least, the ‘Real Living Wage’ (opens in a new window) our leaders are empowered and supported to make appropriate and inclusive salary decisions, guided by reward principles and guidance.
+In addition to ensuring all our colleagues (employees, apprentices, and contingent workers) receive, at the very least, the ‘Real Living Wage’ (opens in a new window), our leaders are empowered and supported to make appropriate and inclusive salary decisions, guided by reward principles and guidance.

 We also seek to reduce our gender and ethnicity pay gaps, publishing our progress annually.
 While there are imbalances in the distribution of women and ethnically diverse colleagues, we will have pay gaps, and so we regularly monitor pay to ensure our pay policies are not biased.

-Our parental leave, flexible working packages and hybrid working policies help to ensure that our colleagues are not unfairly disadvantaged by a wide range of personal characteristics, family or caring circumstances, or lifestyle preferences.
+Our family friendly, flexible working, time off and hybrid working policies help to ensure that our colleagues are not unfairly disadvantaged by a wide range of personal characteristics, family or caring circumstances, or lifestyle preferences.

 Safe and healthy working environment